 CLEANING INSTRUCTIONS AND PRECAUTIONS.

-Flame retardant garments can be dry cleaned and ironed.
+Fire Retardant Uniforms can be dry cleaned and ironed.

-In case of heavy oil contamination remove Uniforms immediately and either wash, replace or dry clean the Uniforms.
+In case of heavy oil contamination, remove Uniforms immediately and either wash, replace, or dry clean the Uniforms.

 MAINTENANCE CRITERIA AND METHODS OF REPAIR